Bikendralohar/bikendra-lohar/README.md

 # bikendra-lohar
 this is my second repository.
 <br>
-I am bikendrbk student of pdeu.
+I am bikendrbk student of pdeu gandhinagr, gujarat.